silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/00_Environment_Types.md

 # Environment Types

 SilverStripe knows three different environment types (or "modes").
 Each of the modes gives you different tools and behaviors.
-The environment is managed either through an [environment configuration file](../../getting_started/environment_management).
+The environment is managed by the `SS_ENVIRONMENT_TYPE` variable through an [environment configuration file](../../getting_started/environment_management).
 The three environment types you can set are `dev`, `test` and `live`.